ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 ## Tail calls

-Usually, a function's region lasts for the entire body of that function, cleaning up local allocations at the very end.
+Usually, a function's region lasts for the entire body of that function, and local values are available until at the very end.
 This story gets more complicated if the function ends in a tail call, however, as such functions need to clean up their stack frame before the tail call in order to ensure that tail-recursive loops use only constant space.